 Fellows with at least $12,500 in tuition may wish to accept the full amount as tuition support.
 Fellows who do not require the full $12,500 in tuition support, either because they obtain a GSI position or for other reasons, may draw up to $2,500 as stipend (please note this is deemed taxable income) and devote some or all of the remaining $10,000 to any tuition shortfall they may have.

-Call for Applications is send out to all admitted graduate students in March with a two week window to apply.
+Call for applications is sent out to all admitted graduate students in March.
 Selected students are notified by mid April.

 - Complete the application form